hmm, i thought they were sort of the same thing too. i figured that rompers had short pant legs and jumpers had long ones but i could be wrong.

 Jumpsuit is all-in-one with trousers if you get what I mean

-Those are the British meanings :)posted over 4 years ago
+Those are the British meanings :)posted almost 5 years ago

 To me, a jumper is a knitted sweater…a sweater is made of a jersey type fabric.

 a playsuit is short, a romper is something a baby wears and a jumpsuit is a longer version of a playsuit…so like trousers :) xxx